 It is extremely important to take the time to choose the right attorney – see General Guide for the donor.

-In short, there are five key steps if you’re creating an LPA in England or Wales:
+In short, there are six key steps if you’re creating an LPA in England or Wales:

-1. Download the paperwork (see Downloads below) or complete the form online and do it while you still have capacity.
+- Download the paperwork (or see Downloads below) or complete the form online and do it while you still have capacity.
 This is important – don’t wait.

-3. Get it signed by a certificate provider (eg a solicitor or doctor, or someone you have known well for at least two years) who can vouch that you know what you’re doing and that nobody is coercing you.
+- Get it signed by a certificate provider (eg a solicitor or doctor, or someone you have known well for at least two years, although not a family member) who can vouch that you know what you’re doing and that nobody is coercing you.

 If you are not sure whether you want to fill the forms out yourself or get help from a professional, read this: Do you need a solicitor to register a power of attorney?